Oliver-RC/DjangoBookings/README.md

   - The site is hosted on Heroku due to the languages used and the database required for the application.
 The deployed version uses the main branch in the GitHub repository.
 In order to deploy in Heroku please use the following steps:
    - Log in to Heroku by creating an account or using an existing profile.
    - Click 'new' and create a new app by entering the name of the app and region you work.
    - In the app, go to settings as you will need to set up the relevant config vars.
-The most important varible is the secret key which keeps your application secure.
+The most important variable is the secret key which keeps your application secure.
    - Navigate to the resource section as you now need to select a database.
 I used Heroku Postgres.
-   - Seetings and database complete, now to deploy.
+   - Settings and database complete, now to deploy.
 Connect heroku to your github repository by going to the deploy tab, Deploy a GitHub branch manually.
 Chose the branch 'main' and click 'deploy branch' button.
    - Heroku will now build the app.
 Once the build log has completed, you can then click on 'view' to open up your application.

 ## Credits